weter123/property_management_bookkeeping_app/README.md

 2024-03-10: since last log update, only small updates were made to the project. this is because I tired to introduce unit testing to the project using XUnit. however, I could not progress far into it because I had limited knowlege on Unit Test development.
 Currently, I am taking a course on how to use xUnit and research how to devlop unit test for Commands that call SQL Databases.

 2024-03-17: this week, I added Property Details page that can be navigated to by clicking on a specific property in the property list page.
 Property details page display the selected property's info and list all the payments made by the property.
 Additionally, i added more validtion on all the tasks with arguments and view total of transactions on the main page.

+2024-03-24: I recreated the navigation bar by adding a menu bar to the app shell and utilized MVVM architecture for the implementing navigation logic. furthermore, I created seperate pages for inserting Payments and property.
+I plan to add search/filter functionality to the List pages.